Kefuri/SolaireWebApp/README.md

 <img width="923" alt="Screenshot 2020-06-12 at 11 24 01" src="https://user-images.githubusercontent.com/41115973/84493942-8daea800-aca0-11ea-9add-1480526d968f.png">

 When looking at the tables needed for monster information, a similar pattern arises.
 A monster will have many moves, and a move can be used on many monsters.
 Hence the use of a MonsterMoves table, which connects the two.

+## Local Deployment

+Running the project locally will require a few steps of setting up.

+1. Clone the repository locally

+2. Ensure you have Python3 installed - you can find a guide to do so [here](https://docs.python-guide.org/starting/install3/osx/)

+3. Navigate to ../SolaireDjango/Solaire

+4. Run `python3 manage.py seed` to add data to the database.